 - 99.8 percent to 99.9 percent Feedback Percentage: Excellent.
-Only 1-2 of every 1,000 trading partners has been dissatisfied when dealing with this person.
+Only 1-2 of every 1,000 trading partners have been dissatisfied when dealing with this person.

 - 99.4 percent to 99.7 percent Feedback Percentage: Very good.
-Only 3-6 of every 1,000 trading partners has been dissatisfied when dealing with this person.
+Only 3-6 of every 1,000 trading partners have been dissatisfied when dealing with this person.

 - 99.0 percent to 99.3 percent Feedback Percentage: Good.
-As many as 1 in every 100 trading partners has been dissatisfied when dealing with this person.
+As many as 1 in every 100 trading partners have been dissatisfied when dealing with this person.

 - 98.0 percent to 98.9 percent Feedback Percentage: Fair.
-As many as 1 in every 50 trading partners has been dissatisfied when dealing with this person.
+As many as 1 in every 50 trading partners have been dissatisfied when dealing with this person.

 - 95.0 percent to 97.0 percent Feedback Percentage: Somewhat poor.
-As many as 1 in every 20 trading partners has been dissatisfied when dealing with this person.
+As many as 1 in every 20 trading partners have been dissatisfied when dealing with this person.

 - 90.0 percent to 96.0 percent Feedback Percentage: Poor.
-As many as 1 in every 10 trading partners has been dissatisfied when dealing with this person.
+As many as 1 in every 10 trading partners have been dissatisfied when dealing with this person.

 - Below 90.0 percent Feedback Percentage: Beware!
 More than 1 in every 10 trading partners has been dissatisfied when dealing with this person—and your chances of being dissatisfied when trading with them are pretty good as well.